 Is Extra-Virgin Coconut Oil Safe for Diabetics?

-In fact, coconut oil not only is safe for diabetics but has been proven in numerous practical situations (rather than clinical studies) that it helps to regulate blood glucose levels and improve insulin response for diabetics.
+In fact, extra-virgin coconut oil not only is safe for diabetics but has been proven in numerous practical situations (rather than clinical studies) that it helps to regulate blood glucose levels and improve insulin response for diabetics.

 "When you eat coconut oil, coconut oil actually slows the absorption of sugar into the bloodstream so helps to balance blood sugar.
 It also helps with the pancreas in secreting insulin and improving insulin sensitivity, so it actually helps in reversing insulin resistance.
 So it's very beneficial to diabetics as opposed to eating corn oil or other oils." ~ Bruce Fife, Naturopathic Doctor.